-The School Day: Faculty supervision begins at 8.20 a.m.
+The School Day: Faculty supervision begins at 8.05 a.m.
 If you bring your child to school before this time, please remain with them until supervision is provided.
-Students may enter their classrooms to unpack at 8:30 am.
+Students arriving to school before 8:25 proceed to the multi-purpose room where a faculty member supervises them until they are picked up by their teachers.
 Primary School classes run from 8.40 a.m. until 3.30 p.m. from Monday to Friday.
 Parents must ensure that all students who do not use school transportation arrive and leave the campus at the appropriate times.